 Why Am I Getting Tax Debt Relief Calls?

 If you’re receiving frequent calls about tax debt relief, it’s likely because your financial information has been flagged as potentially eligible for relief programs like the IRS Fresh Start Initiative.
+Some of these marketing calls may be triggered by public IRS files tied to liens or collection activity.
 These calls can come from various sources, including legitimate tax professionals or agencies offering assistance in managing federal tax debts.
 However, it’s crucial to be cautious, as some calls may be scams attempting to exploit your financial situation.

 The IRS Fresh Start Program is designed to help taxpayers manage their tax liabilities more effectively, especially those experiencing financial hardship.
 This initiative offers relief options such as installment agreements, offers in compromise, and penalty abatement to make tax debts more manageable.
 If you’re struggling with tax debt, exploring these options with a qualified tax professional can provide a clearer path to financial stability.

-To avoid falling victim to scams, verify the legitimacy of the calls by checking the credentials of the caller and consulting directly with the IRS or a trusted tax advisor.
+To avoid falling victim to tax relief scams, verify the legitimacy of the calls by checking the credentials of the caller and consulting directly with the IRS or a trusted tax advisor, and do not trust promises to settle your full tax debt before anyone reviews your finances.
 Understanding your rights and the genuine relief options available can help you make informed decisions about managing your tax debt and achieving long-term financial relief.

 How to Avoid Tax Debt Relief Scams?